726 Exchange Street

 PGY1 at BGMC - Program Curriculum

 Following the completion of orientation to the hospital and Department of Pharmacy Services, the remainder of the year will be spent in various pharmacy practice experiences (see Core and Elective Rotations below).
-Concurrent with these clinical practice experiences, residents will develop skills in research, teaching, medication use evaluation, and drug use control over the course of the year.
+Concurrent with these clinical practice experiences, residents will develop skills in project management, teaching, medication use evaluation, and drug use control over the course of the year.

 At the beginning of the residency year, residents will be required to complete the University at Buffalo School of Pharmacy’s “Preparing Pharmacy Residents for Scholarship” course.
 This course provides residents with a “crash course” on research and scholarly writing basics in order to prepare them for their required residency project and other scholastic pursuits.

 Further research experience will be gained through the completion of a Medication Utilization Evaluation (MUE).
-The preceptor and resident will work together to select a drug in need of review to assure quality patient care at the institution.
+The preceptor and resident will work together to select a drug or class of drugs in need of review to assure quality patient care at the institution.
 The resident will develop a data collection tool and upon completion of the review, will present the data to the Pharmacy and Therapeutics Committee with suggestions for future use.
 The resident will also present their data to date in poster format at the ASHP Midyear Clinical Meeting.

 The resident will be required to complete the University at Buffalo School of Pharmacy’s Teaching Certificate Program.
-At the end of the year-long program, participants should have an initial set of knowledge, skills and attitudes to enhance skills as a clinical preceptor, faculty mentor, patient and health-professional educator/colleague and junior faculty member with a focus on student-centered active learning.
+At the end of the program, participants should have an initial set of knowledge, skills and attitudes to enhance skills as a clinical preceptor, faculty mentor, patient and health-professional educator/colleague and junior faculty member with a focus on student-centered active learning.

 The resident has several required teaching responsibilities during the year.
 Participation in Clinical Pharmacy Conferences and Journal Clubs are important elements in developing formal presentation and teaching skills.
 The resident is expected to provide a minimum of five types of presentations throughout the year: